zhaojh329/oui/docs/src/guide/lua-lib.md

-# Lua 辅助库
+# Lua auxiliary library

-Oui 框架提供了一些常用的 Lua 辅助函数，方便用户编写接口。
+The Oui framework provides some commonly used Lua helper functions to make it easy for users to write API.

 ## oui.fs